amenesik/terraform-provider-amenesik/README.md

     }

 ### Types
-The Node types that are used to define the behaviour of software layer nodes may be defined through the BEAM resource in terms of the following properties:
+The Node types that are used to define the behaviour of software layer nodes may be defined locally for a  BEAM resource in terms of the following properties:

-- Name : the terminal name portion of the node type
+- Name : the terminal name portion of the node type ( will be prefixed by tosca-nodes- by the Amenesik Enterprise Cloud BEAM resource processor )
 - Create : the public, web fetchable action script to be fetched and launched when a node is created
 - Start : the public, web fetchable action script to be fetched and launched when a node is started
 - Stop : the public, web fetchable action script, to be fetched and launched when a node is stopped
 - Save : the public, web fetchable action script, to be fetched and launched when a node is saved
 - Delete : the public, web fetchable action script, to be fetched and launched when a node is deleted
-- Tcp_Port : allows the pocollection of ports of the node type to be described individually.
+- Tcp_Port : allows the collection of TCP network ports of the node type to be described individually.
+- Tcp_Range : allows the collection of TCP network ports of the node type to be described as a range.
+- Udp_Port : allows the collection of UDP network ports of the node type to be described individually.
+- Udp_Range : allows the collection of UDP network ports of the node type to be described as a range.

 ### Imports
-Node types may be imported instead of being defined in BEAM documents.
+Node types may be imported instead of being defined locally in BEAM documents.
 This encourages reusability.

-The following configuration document snippet shows an example of tag definitions.
+The following configuration document snippet shows an example of node import definitions.

     resource "amenesik_beam" "small" {
       ...